Event schedule

 Finish Area

-The Finish Area for all events is at Tewantin State School.
+The Finish Area for all events is at Noosa District Sport Complex.

-There will be a number of catering facilities for spectators and friends to enjoy as well as an outdoor café set up under the trees
+There will be a number of catering facilities for spectators and friends to enjoy as well as an outdoor café set up on the playing field.

 For a wider selection of food offerings people can stroll into Tewantin (only 10 minutes walk) should they be seeking more facilities or services.
-Tewantin State School swimming pool will be open for runners to cool off and have a shower and change of clothes.
+There will be shower facilities at the Noosa Pirates Rugby League Club for those wishing to freshen up and change clothes.

 Massage services will be available – 15 minutes for $20